 “Many stocks remain overfished and/or outside safe biological limits, and … progress achieved until 2017 seems too slow to ensure that all stocks will be rebuilt and managed according to FMSY by 2020.”, which is the legal deadline set by the EU Common Fisheries Policy, CFP.

-This is the conclusion of the Scientific, Technical and Economic Committee for Fisheries (STECF) report “Monitoring the performance of the Common Fisheries Policy”.
-The scientific expert group reports on “progress in achieving MSY objectives in line with CFP.
+This is one key conclusion of the Scientific, Technical and Economic Committee for Fisheries (STECF) report “Monitoring the performance of the Common Fisheries Policy”.
+The scientific expert group reports on “progress in achieving MSY objectives in line with CFP”.
 The maximum sustainable yield (MSY) for a given fish stock means the highest possible annual catch that can be sustained over time, by keeping the stock at the level producing maximum growth.

 In a reaction to the STECF report, NGOs have published a press release raising a red flag and calling on the EU to “end overfishing now or miss legal deadline”.

 “When the STECF experts say European Ministers and Governments are behind schedule on ensuring an end to overfishing, it’s not just time to listen, it’s time to act,” said Gonçalo Carvalho, Executive Coordinator at Sciaena.